Investor Relations Policy

 Quiet period policy

-Recruit Holdings designates the four weeks prior to the release of quarterly earnings results as a "quiet" period for IR activities to prevent information leaks and ensure fair disclosure.
-During this period, we refrain from answering questions about and commenting on earnings results.
+The period from the end of each quarter until the announcement of financial results is treated as a quiet period, during which we refrain from responding to questions and making comments about financial results to prevent information leaks and ensure fair disclosure.
 However, should an event arise that requires immediate disclosure during this period, we will disclose the related information in a timely and appropriate manner.